 Finally, it is important to say that blackjack is one of the few casino games where players have the opportunity to sway the advantage over to their side - thanks to card counting techniques!
 Even without card counting, Blackjack is one of the games with the smallest house edge and is absolutely minimal when the basic strategy is followed.

-Rules of blackjack may also vary depending on the type of the blackjack.
+Rules of blackjack may also vary depending on the type of blackjack.
 In the text above, we covered the most popular version of classic blackjack.
 But there are more versions of it.

 Blackjack Switch is one of the mentioned blackjack variants.
-It is very similar to classic blackjack, with the difference that a player plays with two hands on which the stakes two identical bets.
+It is very similar to classic blackjack, with the difference that a player plays with two hands on which the stakes are two identical bets.
 The dealer only plays with one, as usual.
 Before the player draws another card, he/she is allowed to exchange the other cards from each hand.
-In Blackjack Switch, keep in mind that the dealer draws on soft 17, blackjack pays 1:1 (instead of 3:2 because there is much more chance of blackjack) and doubling and splitting is allowed.
+In Blackjack Switch, keep in mind that the dealer draws on soft 17, blackjack pays 1:1 (instead of 3:2 because there is much more chance of blackjack) and doubling and splitting are allowed.

 The Dealer bust if he draws 22, although your blackjack still wins.
 There are two types of bets: a regular Blackjack Switch and a "Super Match" bet.

 All rules are based on the classic blackjack except:

 Spanish Blackjack (SP21) is another popular variation of blackjack and it has one of the best bets you could find in the casino at.
 If you are looking for a little different compared to traditional blackjack, but at the same time you seek a low house-edge game, Spanish Blackjack is a game just for you.